awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/monitoring-with-cloudwatch.md

 | PutRecord\.Success, PutRecords\.Success | We advise the use of CloudWatch alarms on the Average statistic to indicate if records are failing to the stream\.
 Choose one or both put types depending on what your producer uses\.
 If using the Kinesis Producer Library \(KPL\), use PutRecords\.Success\. |
 | GetRecords\.Success | We advise the use of CloudWatch alarms on the Average statistic to indicate if records are failing from the stream\. |

-## Accessing Amazon CloudWatch Metrics for Kinesis Streams<a name="cloudwatch-metrics"></a>
+## Accessing Amazon CloudWatch Metrics for Kinesis Data Streams<a name="cloudwatch-metrics"></a>

-You can monitor metrics for Kinesis Streams using the CloudWatch console, the command line, or the CloudWatch API\.
+You can monitor metrics for Kinesis Data Streams using the CloudWatch console, the command line, or the CloudWatch API\.
 The following procedures show you how to access metrics using these different methods\.

 **To access metrics using the CloudWatch console**